Inclusive Arts Organisation

 Nkiru – Means ‘the best is yet to come’.

-Nkiru Arts is an Inclusive arts for health organisation, we are a small ‘Not for profit’, run entirely by volunteers, everyone gives their time freely and no wages are paid.
+Nkiru Arts is an Inclusive arts for health organisation based in Milton Keynes, we are a small ‘Not for profit’, run entirely by volunteers, everyone gives their time freely and no wages are paid.

 Focusing on all aspects of ‘The Arts’, embracing all forms of ‘The Arts’ to compliment people’s lives keeping people fit, active and portray disabilities in a positive light.
 Nkiru runs community African & Dhol Drumming Groups for fun and public performance.
 Sessions are totally inclusive and we encourage a mix of abled and disabled.
+Arts workshop and all textile workshops are totally inclusive too, we aim to include all, regardless of any disability.
 Nkiru Arts’ activities also provide supportive opportunities, training and work experience for volunteers.

 Our weekly African Drumming sessions run to enhance people’s lives, giving members a sense of well-being and belonging, and those living in isolation a group activity to attend and working together with others to achieve a positive outcome.
 Sessions are totally inclusive and we encourage a mix of abled and disabled.
 Our community group is made up with retired over 60’s, people suffering with mental health issues, adults and teens with learning difficulties, adults recovering from cancer and other serious health issues, single parents and students and not forgetting our perfectly healthy adults and children too.
 We welcome people from all ethnic backgrounds, nationalities, religions and all genders.